opensearch-project/sql/docs/user/ppl/cmd/kmeans.rst

 Syntax
 ======
-kmeans <cluster-number>
+kmeans <centroids> <iterations> <distance_type>

-* cluster-number: mandatory.
+* centroids: optional.
 The number of clusters you want to group your data points into.
+The default value is 2.
+* iterations: optional.
+Number of iterations.
+The default value is 10.
+* distance_type: optional.
+The distance type can be COSINE, L1, or EUCLIDEAN, The default type is EUCLIDEAN.

 Example: Clustering of Iris Dataset